akochnev/ocp4-upi-helpernode/quickstart.md

 # Helper Node Quickstart Install

+Forked from [christianh814/ocp4-upi-helpernode](https://github.com/christianh814/ocp4-upi-helpernode) in order to customize portions of the OCP4 UPI installation and deployment process.
+Many thanks to Christian Hernandez for a fantastic base to work from!

 This quickstart will get you up and running on `libvirt`.
 This should work on other environments (i.e. Virtualbox); you just have to figure out how to do the virtual network on your own.

 > **NOTE** If you want to use static ips follow [this guide](qs-static.md)